-Under the Freedom of Movement Act, if you’re a national from one of the countries in the European Union (EU) or the European Economic Area (EEA) – that is, all the countries of the EU plus Iceland, Liechtenstein and Norway – or Switzerland, you don’t need a visa or other permit to visit, live, work or study in Spain.
+Under the Freedom of Movement Act, if you’re a national from one of the countries in the European Union (EU) or the European Economic Area (EEA) – that is, all the countries of the EU plus Iceland, Liechtenstein, and Norway – or Switzerland, you don’t need a visa or other permit to visit, live, work or study in Spain.

 EU/EEA and Swiss citizens moving to Spain will need to register with the authorities and get a national identity number.
-To find out more about this, see Expatica’s guide to EU/EEA/Swiss citizens moving to Spain.
+To find out more about this, see Expatica’s guide for EU/EEA/Swiss citizens moving to Spain.

 Nationals from other countries will need a visa to live in Spain, and in most cases, a work permit too.

 Spain is one of 26 countries making up the ‘Schengen’ area: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Sweden, and Switzerland.
 They have one common visa and no border controls between them.